Iron Man's armor: Bleeding Edge Armor

 After defeating Norman Osborn in 2010, Stark creates a new "Bleeding Edge" Iron Man suit to replace the Extremis version.
 Asked whether the Bleeding Edge is an upgrade to Extremis, Stark says, "Nah — this is what comes next."
 The new armor is a part of Stark's now-posthuman biology; it is stored inside Stark's body, "manifesting" itself when mentally commanded.
 The neurokinetic user-controlled morphologic nanoparticle bundles that form the suit reside in Stark's body, and form a fibrous wetweb of iron and platinum, that can be commanded to form any type of structure upon Stark's skin, such as large boxing gloves, or weapons, including large guns extending from his arms or a lightsaber-like energy sword with which Iron Man was able to harm one of the Worthy.
 The nano-machines can mimic the appearance of clothes, then dissociate to transform into the Iron Man armor as Stark wishes.
 The suit adds less than 25 pounds to Stark's body mass.
 It can stop a howitzer shell.

 The armor and Stark's own transhuman body are powered by the high-yield arc reactor mounted in his chest.
 The reactor augments Stark's intelligence and enables superhuman multitasking and learning.
 Unlike earlier armors, this new armor does not appear to rely on motors and servos for motion.
 Instead, the nano-machines create a secondary artificial musculature over Stark's body, upon which additional rigid structures are assembled.
 This also enables the armor to self-repair and be almost invulnerable, as the armor is capable of transforming and healing itself as long as the power output from the arc reactor is not interrupted or terminated; when the armor is briefly apparently destroyed in a fight with an alternate version of the Scarlet Witch, it is restored to normal after only a matter of seconds (although it remains inactive long enough to require Spider-Man to rescue Stark from plummeting to the ground).
-In the 2012 "Ends of the Earth" storyline, Doctor Octopus is able to disable the armor using technology derived from the armor of Iron Man 2020.
+In the 2012 "Ends of the Earth" storyline, Doctor Octopus disables the armor using technology derived from the armor of Iron Man 2020.

 The suit's repulsor rays, which are located around the knuckles, chest, back, and legs of the armor, as well as in the traditional palms, also function as cameras or "eyeballs", which afford Stark a 360-degree panoramic view.
 Temporarily replacing the suit's primary composite—iron/platinum—with carbon nanotubes renders it immune to Magneto's powers when he and Iron Man fight over Utopia.

 After Stark decides to retire as Iron Man, he undergoes a surgical procedure that expels the Bleeding Edge technology from his body, rendering the armor inert.